-Hand sanitizers can cause breathalyzer results to give falsely high blood alcohol concentration (BAC) readings.
-Thus people who administer breathalyzer tests can accidentally raise BAC readings if they use hand sanitizers.
+Hand sanitizers can cause breath tests to give falsely high blood alcohol concentration (BAC) readings.
+Thus those who give breath tests can raise BAC readings if they use hand sanitizers.
 This can be a serious problem, especially in hospital.
 In most medical settings, people generally use hand sanitizers many times a day.
-These liquids and gels commonly contain alcohol (ethanol) as the major ingredient.
+These liquids and gels commonly contain alcohol as the major ingredient.

 The researcher first tested each volunteer’s breath for alcohol.
 None yielded a positive reading for alcohol.
 That is, they showed a BAC of 0.000.
 Next, the researcher used a 70% ethanol hand sanitizer.
 He then conducted a second breath test on each volunteer.